Daddy and Them: Production

 The film was shot in Arkansas from August to October 1998.
 Filming locations included various sites around Little Rock, including Pinnacle Mountain State Park and the interior of the Arkansas State Capitol.

 The song from the same-titled album "In Spite of Ourselves" used during the closing credits was performed by John Prine and Iris DeMent.

 Release

 Daddy and Them initially had a theatrical release date planned for sometime in late 1999 or early 2000.
-The release date was pushed back as Miramax wanted All the Pretty Horses, a studio film Thornton was directing at the time, to debut first.
+The release date was pushed back as Miramax Films wanted All the Pretty Horses, a studio film Thornton was directing at the time, to debut first.
 It continued to sit on the shelf long after Horses premiered in late 2000.
-Thornton has commented that friction with Miramax during the production of Horses played a role in the shelving of Daddy and Them.
+Thornton has commented that friction with Miramax Films during the production of Horses played a role in the shelving of Daddy and Them.

 The film had its world premiere at the Newport International Film Festival on June 6, 2001.